quoctran98/Online-Aquarium/docs/socketio.md

     - `y` - The y-coordinate of the tool use.
     - `timestamp` - The time the coin was picked up (in milliseconds since epoch).

 - `select` - The client will send a message to the server when they **select a tool from the shelf**.
 This is mainly used so other clients can render a cursor.
-The message is a JSON object with the following fields. *This event is verified then rebroadcasted to all clients connected to this namespace.*
+The message is a JSON object with the following fields. *This event is verified then rebroadcasted to all clients connected to this namespace to render the cursor.*
     - `tool` - The tool_type (string) the client is selecting. (null or None if no tool).
     - `username` - The username of the client sending the message.
     - `timestamp` - The time the tool was selected (in milliseconds since epoch).

-- `cursor` - Clients send their cursor position to the server.
-The message is a JSON object with the following fields. *This event is verified then rebroadcasted to all clients connected to this namespace.*
+- `cursor` - The client will send a message to the server when they **move their cursor**.
+The message is a JSON object with the following fields. *This event is verified then rebroadcasted to all clients connected to this namespace to render the cursor.*
-    - `event` - The event that triggered the cursor update ("mousemove", "mousedown", or "disconnect").
-    - `username` - The username of the client sending the message.
     - `x` - The x-coordinate of the cursor.
     - `y` - The y-coordinate of the cursor.
+    - `username` - The username of the client sending the message.
-    - `timestamp` - The time the cursor was updated (in milliseconds since epoch).
+    - `timestamp` - The time the cursor was moved (in milliseconds since epoch).

 - `update_user` - Broadcasts the current state of a single user in the aquarium as a JSON object from the `summarize_public` method of the `User` class.